 Periodically throughout the season we will offer bulk vegetables for sale at wholesale prices for those in our community interested in canning and preserving.
 These case quantities will not be included as part of your regular CSA share.
 If you are interested in purchasing smaller quantities of "extra" vegetables on top of your CSA share, we recommend you visit us at one of the weekly farmer's markets we attend or visit our farm stand where as a valued CSA member you will receive 10% off your total.

 By selling membership in advance of the growing season, or members help reduce the burden of up-front costs for the farmer.
 Your membership fees provide us with money to purchase seed, equipment and ensure our farmers receive a living wage during the off seasons.
 All payments must be paid in full and before May 1st to ensure membership into the CSA.
-We do have a cap at 250 members so and are expected once again to sell out.
+We do have a cap at 100 members so and are expected once again to sell out.
 We recommend sign ups before March 31st 2017 to ensure your share.
-If unable to afforded the full cost up front we offer a payment plan.
-You may contact us at email@example.com to make arrangements.
+If unable to afforded the full cost up front, you may contact us at email@example.com to make arrangements.

 We will communicate with you by email and through our social media accounts..
 When you sign up, you will be added to our email distribution list.
 Please read your email from us.
 We depend on being able to communicate important information such as necessary changes to your distribution schedule or to farm events.
 We do our best to communicate news, photos and information through our emails and social media accounts, so please take time to read it.
 Every week we will post a photo of that week’s share on Wednesdays, as well as news from the farm.
 Be sure to follow us on facebook and instagram.